Are you feeling symptoms of low testosterone even though your total testosterone is high?

 - Forskolin (40% extract) – 25mg forskolin per serving, 60 servings

 DHEA (dehydroepiandrosterone) lowers SHBG and increases free testosterone (R).
-However, under a stressful condition, DHEA is mostly aromatized.
+However, under stressful conditions, DHEA is mostly aromatized.
 I recommend using small amounts, between 5-15mg daily.
 When applied topically, a large amount is converted to DHT due to the high expression of 5-AR in the skin.
-DHEA combines very nicely with pregnenolone, progesterone and/or androsterone.
+DHEA synergizes with androsterone.

 - Progestene – 20mg progesterone per serving, 30 servings

 - CortiNon – 3mg progesterone & 1mg DHEA per serving, 360 servings

 #12 Black Musli

 Black Musli, at doses of 50mg/kg significantly increased free testosterone in rats (R).
 The human equivalent dose would be 7.1mg/kg.
 So an 80kg man would have to consume 570mg daily.